 VIII.
 Should any delay or failure of services provided by Copyright House occur that are beyond the company's control, Copyright House will not be deemed liable or in breach of contract.

 IX.
 Copyright House offers an independent third-party proof of copyright.
 Should an infringement occur, then Copyright House can provide evidence of copyright ownership and an affidavit at the price charged by the legal professional for this service.
 Other legal fees and proving copyright ownership in a court of law are the responsibility of the subscriber.
 See point XII below for exceptions.
+Registration does not create copyright as copyright by law already exists from the moment your work has been put in a tangible form.
+Registration of your work with Copyright House creates an independent third-party proof that you were in possession of the work at the registration date.

 X. Copyright House may make any changes to its services that do not affect its provided services, in order to comply with any statutory requirements or safety issues, without notifying its subscribers.